Ramray753/UOM-MAST90106-Group-26/Classification GUI/README.md

 # Manual Classification GUI Guide

-This app aims to improve the efficiency for manual crack labeling.
+This app aims to improve the efficiency for manual crack labelling.

 ## How to run?